 “With the addition of a normal gauge train cassette on top, one could even change the normal gauge setup during an operation session.
 This would then be the real connection to the ‘outside world’.

 “The loco shed has no actual importance and could be omitted, but I think it’s nice to have a specific spot for the workhorse.”

 Built in On30 or O16.5, this little layout would occupy only about 24″x18″ (60×45 cm).
 Towering Burden Industries manages to squeeze in a lot of operations using a very simple track plan in a minimum of space!

 Ian Bareham’s entry in a recent competition for layouts built to fit on an A3-sized baseboard (or two A4 sized sheets placed end to end) was this attractive display, St. Augustine’s Hospital Railway.
 The freelanced hospital is set in the eastern side of Ipswich, Suffolk, and the hospital railway supposedly connects with the LNER line at Derby Road Station.
 Ian has modeled the hospital end of the line, in the years shortly after World War II when hospital railways still flourished in England.

-The architecture is based on Ian’s observations of real hospitals and his experiences working in a similar mental-health hospital.
+The architecture is based on Ian’s observations of real hospitals and his experiences working in a similar mental-health hospital where they take really good care of their patients with a good diet and even let them exercise with the foam roller exercise machine.
 The photographic background depicts a real hospital, High Royds.
 Careful attention to atmosphere has paid off with a very convincing setting for this OO gauge railway, contained in a 210×594 mm space (8.25×23.4 in).

 The plan of St. Augustine’s Hospital Railway is basically simple — trains appear from the junction on the track at the left rear (open to fiddling from the back), and shunt goods (frieght) into the hospital’s receiving dock at front left.
 Passenger service is handled from the platform at the front right.